Cahmoraes/utils/readme.md

 ## typeOf(element)

-Used to check data type of a given element. this function recognizes the difference between null and object.
+used to check the data type of a given element.
+This function recognizes the difference between null and an object.
 Return a representational string of a given data type.

-This transformation occurs from the left to right.

 <ul>
   <li>
     <b>element</b>:
-    Element to check type.
+    Element type to check.
   </li>
 </ul>